cakephp/docs/en/orm/table-objects.rst

 When fetching entities that don't change often you may want to cache the results.
-By using the :php:class:`~Cake\Cache\Cache` class you can store the resultset in a persistent cache like Memcache.
+By using the :php:class:`~Cake\Cache\Cache` class you can store the result set in a persistent cache like Memcache.
 By adding caching around your finder methods you can easily cache results::

     namespace App\Model\Repository;